CiscoDevNet/webex-integration-sample/README.md

 ![](docs/img/OAuth-Flow-Step1-Initiate-From-EJS.png)

-Click Start, enter your Spark account email and click accept (or decline):
+Click Start, enter your Webex Teams email and click accept (or decline):

 ![](docs/img/OAuth-Flow-Step2-User-Decline-Accept.png)

-If you accepted, the Spark integration you're running locally just got issued an "Cisco Spark API access token" that the code can now act on your behalf.
+If you accepted, the integration you're running locally just got issued a "Webex Teams API access token" so that the code sample can now act on your behalf, and with the set of permissions you provided.
-The integration custom code logic asks Cisco Spark for your Person details and displays your full name.
+The integration custom code logic uses the provided token to request your Webex Teams account details (GET /people/me) and displays your full name.

 ![](docs/img/OAuth-Flow-Step3-Custom-Logic.png)

-## Registering your own Spark OAuth Integration
+## Registering your own OAuth Integration

-To learn more about Cisco Spark Integration, [read the reference documentation](https://developer.ciscospark.com/authentication.html).
+To learn more about Webex Integrations, [read the reference documentation](https://developer.webex.com/authentication.html).

 In the example above, we were running a pre-registered OAuth integration running on port 8080.
-Let's now register a new Cisco Spark integration that we will be running on port **9090**.
+Let's now register a new Webex integration that we will be running on port **9090**.

-Go to [Spark for developers](https://developer.ciscospark.com) portal, click 'Apps', 'add Apps', and then [create an integration](https://developer.ciscospark.com/add-integration.html).
+Go to the [Webex for developers](https://developer.webex.com) portal, click 'Apps', 'add Apps', and then [create an integration](https://developer.webex.com/add-integration.html).

 Fill the form fields:
 - **Name**: your app name, such as 'My Awesome App' in the snapshot below,
 - **Description**: these details are not displayed to your app end-users,
-- **Support email**: a valid email address for Cisco Spark operations team to reach to you if necessary,
+- **Support email**: a valid email address for Webex Spark operations team to reach to you if necessary,
-- **App Icon**: an URL pointing to an image with a resolution of 512x512 pixels minimum.
+- **App Icon**: a 512x512 file or simply pick one of the default icons.
 Feel free to use this provided sample for now: [https://bit.ly/SparkIntegration-512x512](https://bit.ly/SparkIntegration-512x512)
 - **Redirect URI**: enter `http://localhost:9090/oauth` since this is the URL at which the provided code sample will be listening on your local machine.
 More to come in the next steps if this lab
 - **Scopes**: select the `spark:people_read` and `spark:rooms_read` scopes.

 ![](docs/img/OAuth-Flow-Step0-create-integration.png)

 > Note the list of scopes you selected corresponds to the maximum set of scopes that your integration will be entitled to ask for.
-However, from code, your integration can dynamically [refine the set of scopes asked for](https://github.com/CiscoDevNet/spark-integration-sample/blob/master/server.js#L30) in order to comply with the real needs of your application.
+However, from code, your integration can dynamically [refine the set of scopes asked for](https://github.com/CiscoDevNet/webex-integration-sample/blob/master/server.js#L30) in order to comply with the real needs of your application.
 A good practice is to start small and extend the set of scopes asked for as the end-users gain trust in your app and is ready to ask more advanced features.

 ![](docs/img/OAuth-Flow-Step0-select-scopes.png)